 Yes.
-The church is open daily from 9.30am – 5pm (except Friday afternoons) and you are welcome to walk around, take time to sit and pray or reflect, and enjoy our beautiful churchyard.
+The church is open daily from 9.30am – 5pm (except Tuesday mornings in term time) and you are welcome to walk around, take time to sit and pray or reflect, and enjoy our beautiful churchyard.
 If you would like to get a feel for what is involved in a traditional service, then head to our YouTube channel where you will find a selection of services, sermons and reflections available to watch.

 What services can I attend?

 At 6pm there is a service of prayer and reflection.
 Sometimes this is ‘Said’ Evensong (a quiet spoken service with traditional words but without music).
 Once a month it is a service of Healing and Wholeness and occasionally it will be Choral Evensong.
 We have recently introduced a more informal monthly service ‘Sunday @ 6’ led by members of the congregation.

 During the week we have Said Morning Prayer, Monday – Friday at 8.45am, and every Thursday we have Said Holy Communion at 12 noon which is preceded by Quiet Time at 11.15am.

 How do I know what to do during the service?

 When you get to church, you will be greeted by a steward who will be happy to answer any questions you may have.
 There is a booklet so you can follow the words of the service.
 It is clearly marked where you can join in, where hymns are sung (if applicable), and when to stand or sit.
 Hymns are sung from the hymnbooks in the chairs, and the hymn numbers are displayed on the boards at the front of the church.
 At the end of the service, you are welcome to stay for coffee/tea and biscuits.
 This is an ideal opportunity to introduce yourself and meet other people if you want to.

 Do I have to take communion?